cyberbotics/webots/docs/guide/object-factory.md

 - `depth`: Defines the depth of the screw hole.

 - `appearance`: Defines the appearance of the screw hole.

-- `enablePhysics`: Defines whether the screw hole should have physics.

 ### Screwdriver